-- Consultation with the vice president for student development. - A required appearance before the disciplinary committee composed of the vice president for student development, the academic dean, and one or more faculty members. - 3.
+- 1. Consultation with the vice president for student development. - A required appearance before the disciplinary committee composed of the vice president for student development, one counseling faculty member, one additional faculty member, one staff member, and the ASG president or approved appointee. - 3.
 Dismissal from college.